oliviaaheng/olcf-user-docs/software/analytics/nvflare-examples.rst

           nvflare simulator -w /tmp/myia -n 1 -t 1 Shared/ornldev/projects/custom/app

           NOTE:
-          1. does the example have to be moved into the nvflare folder on local machine? all examples in the nvflare example have their code in the nvflare folder
+          1. the example must be in a folder called custom -> app, etc. Should think about how to teach users to made this file structure
-          2.
+          2. to run the command, you must be outside the path (example: i must be at Users to get to Shared )
 ..
 NEXT STEPS
   ..
 Go through nvflare example
   .. first test to create the client and fed server and copy it and create a different file name for the path,